The Power of Music at Universities

 Schools have something no other businesses have in America.

 Think about it.
-Schools have songs that all its employees (teachers), all its clients (students), its past clients (alumni) and in most cases, millions of people that live in the state of the business can sing.
-And when they sing these songs, they get emotional and all pumped up about that business.
+Schools have songs that all its employees (teachers), all its clients (students), its past clients (alumni) and in most cases, millions of people that have an affinity to the brand can sing.
+And when they sing these songs, they get a strong emotional connection to that business.

 Who made up that great idea hundreds of years ago?

-Think about it.
-UPS has 262,000 employees.
-They don’t go to a stadium on a weekend and sing the “UPS Alma Mater” or stand up and scream and clap to the “UPS Fight Song.”
+Meanwhile, UPS has 262,000 employees.
+Their employees don’t go to a stadium on a weekend and sing the “UPS Alma Mater” or stand up and scream and clap to the “UPS Fight Song.”

 There is no business that sells emotion more than a university.

-Unbridled emotion drives the decision of an alumnus to write a check to a university for millions of dollars.
+Unbridled emotion drives the decision of an alumnus to donate.

 Music for a university is an extraordinary, proven tool to engage alumni and students – creating immediate familiarity and deep-rooted connection.